GENERAL ASSEMBLY OF NORTH CAROLINA

 SECTION 1.
 G.S.
 58-64-5(b) reads as rewritten:

-Department; and shall include all information required by the Department
+by the Department; and shall include all information required by the Department

 pursuant to rules adopted by it under this Article including, but not limited